-More recently however (post 1600 A.D.), human interference has resulted in the dramatic increase in extinction rates for plants and animals due to overpopulation, pollution, and exploitation of natural resources.
-Humans are destroying the Earth’s natural habitats at an alarming rate, and plant and animal species are paying the price.
-A lot of the most incredible forests are being destroyed.
+More recently, however (post-1600 A.D.), human interference has resulted in a dramatic increase in extinction rates for plants and animals.
+This is due to overpopulation, pollution, and exploitation of natural resources.
+Humans are destroying the earth’s natural habitats at an alarming rate, and plant and animal species are paying the price.
+As habitats are destroyed so are some of the most incredible forests.

-The Sigillaria tree is one you would probably find strange today.
-It’s a tree that doesn’t reproduce via seeds, like today’s deciduous and coniferous trees do.
+The Sigillaria tree is one that you would probably find strange compared to trees that are commonly found today.
+It’s a tree that doesn’t reproduce via seeds like most deciduous and coniferous trees do.
 It was a spore-bearing, tree-like plant that flourished in the late Carboniferous period.

 Lepidodendron holds an interesting nickname “the scale tree,” due to fossilized remains of its trunk looking oddly like the scales of a reptile.
 Like the Sigillaria, Lepidodendron is more closely related to club moss than trees.
 They reached heights of over 30 meters with trunks that sometimes exceeded 1 meter in diameter.

-Similar to Sigillaria, Lepidodendron reproduced not by seeds, but by spores delivered through cone structures.
-The trees lived between 10 and 15 years and most species of Lepidodendron were probably monocarpic, dying after reproducing toward the end of their lives.
+Similar to Sigillaria, Lepidodendron also reproduced not by seeds, but by spores delivered through cone structures.
+These trees lived between 10 and 15 years and most species of Lepidodendron were probably monocarpic, dying after reproducing toward the end of their lives.

 Lepidodendron was not a woody tree.
 Its trunk was comprised primarily of green, soft tissues.
 Scientists compare it to being a giant herb.
 The trunk could grow thick but it did not grow bark the way modern trees do.
-Lepidodendron forests were dense, with up to 2,000 trees per hectare.
-This was made possibly by their unusual growth patters.
+Forests were dense, with up to 2,000 trees per hectare.
+This was made possible by their unusual growth patterns.
 Lepidodendron grew as a straight pole until maturity, at which point the trees began branching out.

 Lepidodendron, much like the Sigillaria, went extinct approximately 300 million years ago.
 Their niche was replaced largely by conifers, similar to the trees we see growing in our forests today.